eraybasar/pesdk-docs/_guides/ios/v9/introduction/getting_started.md

 published: true # Either published or not
 ---

+## Integration Tutorial

+<iframe width="560" height="315" src="https://www.youtube.com/embed/AHzD4Mnm-NA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><br>

 ## Requirements

-PhotoEditor SDK 8 requires Xcode 9.0, Swift 4.0 and iOS 9 and above.
+PhotoEditor SDK 9 requires Xcode 10.0, Swift 4.2 and iOS 9 and above.
 If you have to use older versions of Swift or support older versions of iOS, please have a look at previous versions.

 ## CocoaPods